Weimaraners are active, high energy, medium sized dogs with short hair. But that’s not the whole story.

 Weimaraners knock other things over, too.
 While this is especially true for puppies, my big dogs still do this from time to time.
 They can get excited, rambunctious, and every now and again, they’ll get to something… a stack of books, vase on the coffee table, framed-photo on the console, etc. Sometimes, things break.
 And every time this happens, I kick myself for leaving something in a place where my dogs can get to it.
 But that’s my fault.
 Someday, I’ll learn.

 Weimaraners need physical exercise.
 I can’t stress enough how important this is.
 While walks around the neighborhood are great for an average dog, Weimaraners need room to run, hard and often.
 In other words, they need a lot of off-leash opportunities where they can get their calories burned.
+They might need wireless dog fence for controlling while running.
 You must have an enclosed space where they can run.
 And if you don’t, you MUST be committed to giving your dog other opportunities to get their energy out (by taking them to local trails, dog parks, the beach, etc.) Think Energizer Bunny on steroids.
 How often do you bike, hike, jog, or run?
 Would you mind taking your dog with you, all the time?
 Games of fetch are also fun.
 Note: not all Weimaraners like to fetch; I’m two for three on this one (Miss Friday looks at me like, “no… YOU threw it, YOU go get it.
 I’m going back to the sofa”).
 You may have heard the saying; a tired Weim is a happy Weim.
 This is 100% true.

 Weimaraners love to run and get their energy out…